scaleoutsystems/fedn/examples/flower-client/README.rst

 - From the "Sessions" menu, upload the compute package and seed model.
 - Register a client and obtain the corresponding 'client.yaml'.

-On your local machine / client (in the same virtual environment), start the FEDn client:
+On your local machine / client, start the FEDn client:

 .. code-block::

+   export FEDN_AUTH_SCHEME=Bearer
+   export FEDN_PACKAGE_EXTRACT_DIR=package
-   CLIENT_NUMBER=0 FEDN_AUTH_SCHEME=Bearer fedn run client -in client.yaml --force-ssl --secure=True
+   CLIENT_NUMBER=0 fedn run client -in client.yaml --secure=True --force-ssl

 Or, if you prefer to use Docker, build an image (this might take a long time):